Clebnoodle/pern-stack/README.md

 ```

-To start up the Express web server on system startup, we will create a script and service:
+To start up the Express web server on system startup, we will create a script and service.

 Make a script called webstart.sh with the following contents:
 ```